vortique/smd-gui/README.md

 ---

 **Why this project?**: It provides a lightweight, cross-platform desktop interface to fetch tracks by Spotify URL and download them using bundled `yt-dlp` binaries and `ffmpeg`.
 And most importantly, I will be using this program.
-So it should exists.
+So it should exist.

 **Status**: Early development — core single-track flow works; playlist/artist/album support planned.

 **Supported platforms**: Linux, macOS, Windows (prebuilt `yt-dlp` binaries are included under `binaries/`).

 **Untested platforms**: OpenBSD.
 According to the yt-dlp repository, the `binaries/linux/yt-dlp` binary should also work with OpenBSD, but I'm not sure about that.

 **Note**: This project bundles `yt-dlp` binaries in `binaries/` for convenience.